MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

    10. In the **Gen. Bus.
 Posting Group** field, enter EU.

-   11. The **VAT Bus.
-Posting Group** field is automatically filled in with the value EU.

    12. In the **Customer Posting Group**, enter FOREIGN.

    13. Go to the **Payments** FastTab.